 D0000020 0004 32006CB8 0010

-By pushing select, the demo screen appears.
-It only congratulates you before returning to the CAPCOM screen.
-For some reason, the screen cannot be accessed again when it has been viewed once.
-The strange, quirky artwork was the same artwork used from an old promo of the game, where Woodman can still be seen as one of the main antagonists.
+Pressing Select makes the demo screen appear.
+For some reason, it can only be viewed once after it goes back to the Capcom screen.
+The strange, quirky artwork is the same used in an old promotional poster of the game, in which WoodMan can still be seen as one of the main antagonists.
 MegaMan's artwork is also really old; notice the blue angle near his cheek and emblem.
 This feature is no longer present in the finalized design.